MNiMORPH/OTTAR/README.md

 ## Purpose

-This model is designed to compute the rate of river-channel widening based on changing hydrological regimes.
+This model is designed to compute the rates of river-channel widening and narrowing based on changing hydrological regimes.
 It is currently designed for rivers with cohesive banks, with a critical shear stress for particle detachment and an erosion-rate coefficient.

 ## Structure